-The Romanesque church of the Blessed Virgin Mary in Inowrocław is one of the oldest temples in Kujawy region, because its beginnings date back to the end of the 12th century (first record of the settlement from 1185).
-Due to the large width of the body, it was probably planned as a three-nave design, but this was not implemented.
-In the fifteenth century, the chancel was extended towards the east, and the semicircular apse was replaced by a polygon closure, fastened with buttresses.
+The church of the Blessed Virgin Mary was built at the end of the 12th century (first record of the settlement from 1185).
+Due to the large width of the nave, it was probably planned as a three-aisle, but this was not implemented for unknown reasons.
+In the 15th century, the chancel of the church was extended to the east, and the semicircular apse was replaced with a Gothic polygonal closure, fastened with buttresses.

 In 1699 the church was supposed to be in a state near of ruin, and in 1779 the eastern wall of the chancel with some vaults collapsed.
 At the end of the 18th century, the local parish priest rebuilt the partially collapsed southern tower and rebuilt the chancel again, reducing its length and closing it with a straight wall.
 Destroyed in the fire of 1834, the church was in a state of ruin until the beginning of the 20th century, when it was reconstructed according to the design of Juliusz Kothe.
 In addition to removing the effects of the fire and Baroque accretions, it was then that, inter alia, Romanesque semicircular apse and the northern tower was reconstructed.
 Further renovation works were carried out in the 1950s.